 Stage 3 covers a range of legal issues related to social care and social work practice, including children and family services, youth justice, community care and mental health.
 Our practice-based module will help you understand the key roles that social workers undertake and the relevant knowledge, values and skills of the social work process.

-At Stage 4 your first module will focus on investigating health and social care.
+At Stage 4, your first module will focus on either investigating health and social care or mental health.
 Then, to complete your degree, you’ll study a practice module and undertake your second 100-day placement.
 You’ll become an increasingly confident, critical, analytical and reflective practitioner, and an independent learner.

 - studying a mixture of printed and online material – online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes

 - working in a group with other students